Pakistan court overturns conviction in death of Daniel Pearl

 One of his lawyers, Khwaja Naveed, said he could go free unless the government chooses to challenge the court decision.

-Sheikh has already spent 18 years in prison in southern Hyderabad on death row.
-It was expected that the seven-year sentence will be counted as time served, said Naveed.
+Saeed has already spent 18 years in prison in southern Hyderabad on death row.
+The seven-year sentence was expected to be counted as time served, said Naveed.

 The Sindh High Court also acquitted three others accused in the case: Fahad Naseem, Sheikh Adil, and Salman Saqib, who were earlier sentenced to life in prison.